Corporate Social Responsibility

 Slavery & Human Trafficking Statement for the Financial Year 2019 - 2020

 Our business acknowledges that slavery and human trafficking are concealed, damaging and cruel practices that unfortunately are still present in global society.
 This Company is alert to its responsibility for recognising and tackling this illegal practice and is committed to providing a workplace and building relationships with suppliers where dignity and respect is provided to all.

 APC Overnight is the UK’s largest independent delivery network with over 105 depots throughout the country and 3 sortation centres; our primary operating base is at the National Sortation Centre in Cannock, West Midlands.
 The Company has business relationships and supply chains within the transport and warehousing sectors.

 In conjunction with the APC Overnight Slavery & Human Trafficking Statement, the Company regularly reviews and amends its policies to ensure they reflect and integrate with our stance on slavery and human trafficking.
-The Company has comprehensive employment policies and procedures which include Equal Opportunities, Whistleblowing, Recruitment and Bullying & Harassment which highlight our commitment to providing a safe and healthy work environment which is free from illegal practices, harassment and exploitation.
+The Company has comprehensive employment policies and procedures which include Equal Opportunities, Whistleblowing, Bribery, Recruitment and Bullying & Harassment which highlight our commitment to providing a safe and healthy work environment which is free from illegal practices, harassment and exploitation.

 The Company has auditing processes in place and we provide relevant training for our managers to improve awareness and highlight the principle risks related to modern day slavery and human trafficking within the business and our supply chain.